zuckerburger/touchgrass/README.md

 it does the following: manages the game board matrix, shows legal moves, makes a new move, undoes previous moves, enforces rules for moving and capturing pieces, handles checkmates and stalemates, and also promotions.

-> [!WARNING]
-> en passant, castling, 50-move rule, etc. have not been implemented.

 ## what the api gives you

 ### initialisation